Chloe-0115/Assignment-2-Environment-Setup-Course-Project-Plan-and-Sprint-1-Plan-for-Milestone-1-/CS361/README.md

 You can interact with the microservice using any HTTP client (e.g., Postman, curl, or custom Python scripts).

-How to Use the Microservice
+#How to Use the Microservice:

 You can interact with the microservice using any HTTP client (e.g., Postman, curl, or a custom Python script).